coast-framework/time/README.md

     (time/fmt)) ; => "01/01/2019 00:00:00"
 ```

-There are more helper functions, but the docs are thin, you can always use the source, Luke.
+There are more helper functions, but the docs are thin, __use the source, Luke__.

 ## License